Date of Birth: 25/9/90

 Height: 5ft 11in

-KYLE LOMOTEY will be looking to bounce back with a win after suﬀering his ﬁrst loss when he went on the road to Barcelona in April 2022.
+KYLE LOMOTEY is back in winning form after coming unstuck when went on the road to Barcelona in April 2022.

 The VIP team fancied his chance against unbeaten Spain-based Colombian Jhon Jader Obregon, but it was an off-night as he dropped a wide points decision.